Synergy between human expertise and artificial intelligence for better health care.

 This work uses a combined object detection and image classification architecture on intraoral radiographs to estimate periodontal stability, which traditionally requires both clinical and radiographic examination, from radiographic signal alone.
 The model uses single tooth-level results to estimate periodontal stability at the patient level.

-Advanced predictive modeling that improves the outcomes of wisdom tooth surgery.
+Predictive modeling that improves the outcomes of wisdom tooth surgery.

 Postoperative neuropathy is one of the most severe complications of wisdom tooth removal, a routine procedure in oral surgery.
 In this work, we developed the first prediction model that not only uses advanced penalized regression to identify risk factors but provides individual odds that a given patient will experience postoperative neuropathy.